-Knee Center for the Study of Occupational Regulation (CSOR) sponsored the 26th Annual Veterans Community Initiative Holiday Appreciate Breakfast
+Knee Center for the Study of Occupational Regulation (CSOR) sponsored the 26th Annual Veterans Community Initiative Holiday Appreciation Breakfast

 at Asiago’s Tuscan Italian Restaurant in Johnstown, PA.
 The event was held on January 4th.

 The luncheon was attended by several government officials, such as State Senator Wayne Langerholc, State Senator Pat Stefano, Representative Carl Metzgar, Representative Jim Rigby.
 Staff from the offices of U.S. Senator Pat Toomey, Congressman G.T.
 Thompson, Former Representative Bryan Barbin, Former Congressman Keith Rothfus also attended.

 The Center was honored to host the veterans.
 “Veterans are a top priority of study at CSOR”, said Dr. Edward Timmons, Director of CSOR.

 The CSOR veteran's initiative studies the effects occupational licensing has on veterans and active duty military personnel transitioning to civilian life.
 The study includes military spouses, as license reciprocity and portability is a concern when moving from state to state.

 Motivated by the study's findings, CSOR aims to push for amendments to federal and state occupational regulations and licenses for veterans transitioning back into the workforce.